Introduction to Tkinter Scrollbar

 - Pack(): This method is useful to set the alignment of the slider/sidebar.

-The below example is about implementing the Tkinter scroll bar ( vertical scrollbar with the Right Alignment) with some functions and with the for loop to print some text 100 times from 0-99 along with the check buttons when loop values exactly divide by the value 10.
+The below example is about implementing the Tkinter scroll bar ( vertical scrollbar with the Right Alignment) with some functions and the for loop to print some text 100 times from 0-99 and the check buttons when loop values exactly divide by the value 10.
 Here at first, we are importing all the Tkinter functions using the import * function from the python library.
 Then the “master1” and “top1” variables are created as the first step to make the scrollbar and also the checkbuttons when needed.
 Now the scrollbar1 variable is created with the “Scrollbar()” syntax with the master attribute as “master1” and the option attribute “bg”.